-Expectations for Parents
+A. Expectations for Parents or Guardians and Caregivers

-- Recognize that the education of their children is a joint responsibility of the parents or guardians and school community. - 2) Send their children to school ready to participate and learn as required by New York State Education Law and in accordance with the District's Comprehensive Student Attendance Policy (#7110).
+- 1. Recognize that the education of their children is a joint responsibility of the parents or guardians and school community. - 2.
+Send their children to school ready to participate and learn as required by New York State Education Law and in accordance with the District's Comprehensive Student Attendance Policy (#7110).
 Ensure that children attend school regularly and on time.
-Ensure absences are excused. - 3) Ensure their children be dressed and groomed in a manner consistent with the student dress Code. - 4) Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 5) Know school rules and help their children understand them to maintain a safe, orderly environment in accordance with the District Code of Conduct. - 6) Convey to their children a supportive attitude towards education and the District. - 7) Build good relationships with teachers, other parents and their children's friends. - 8) Work with our schools to maintain open and respectful communication so as not to offend, slander, or restrict, the rights and privileges of others. - 9) Help their children deal effectively with peer pressure. - Inform school officials of changes in the home situation that may affect student conduct or performance.

-- 11) Provide a place for study and ensure homework assignments are completed. - 12) Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act.
+Ensure absences are excused. - 3.
+Ensure their children are dressed and groomed in a manner consistent with the student dress Code. - 4.
+Help their children understand that in a democratic society appropriate(need to clarify?
+What is appropriate?) rules are required to maintain a safe, orderly environment. - 5.
+Know school rules and help their children understand them to maintain a safe, orderly environment in accordance with the District Code of Conduct. - 6.
+Convey to their children a supportive attitude towards education and the District. - 7.
+Build good relationships with teachers, other parents or guardians and their children's friends. - 8.
+Work with our schools to maintain open and respectful communication so as not to offend, slander, or restrict the rights and privileges of others. - 9.
+Help their children deal effectively with peer pressure.(How?
+Does the district need to give examples?) - 10.
+Inform school officials of changes in the home situation that may affect student conduct or performance. - 11.
+Provide a place for students and ensure homework assignments are completed.
+(When do students take over this responsibility?
+Middle school?
+High school?) - 12.
+Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act.

-Expectations for Teachers
+B. Expectations for Teachers

-- 1) Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.

-- 2) Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner.

-- 3) Be prepared to teach.

-- 4) Demonstrate interest in teaching and concern for student achievement.

-- 5) Communicate to students and parents:

-- a.
-Course objectives and requirements.

-- b.
-Marking/grading procedures.

-- c.
-Assignment deadlines.

-- d.
-Expectations for students.

-- e.
-Classroom discipline plan.

-- Communicate regularly with students, parents and other teachers concerning growth and achievement.

-- 7) Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function. - 8) Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 9) Report incidents of discrimination and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+- 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 2.
+Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 3.
+Be prepared to teach. - 4.
+Demonstrate interest in teaching and concern for student achievement. - 5.
+Communicate to students and parents or guardians: - 1.
+Course objectives and requirements. - 2.
+Marking/grading procedures. - 3.
+Assignment deadlines. - 4.
+Expectations for students. - 5.
+Classroom discipline plan. - 6.
+Communicate regularly with students, parents and other teachers concerning growth and achievement - 7.
+Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function. - 8.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 9.
+Report incidents of discrimination and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.